 For decades I step with information technology seeing the future of automatization and innovation.
 I have over 20 years of experience in Web Development, Marketing, Systems Integrations, Business Processes Automation.
 From small one-person companies to big enterprises.

-“SoftwareSupp and their expert helped us in complete software setup, starting with consulting guidelines, through more complex integrations ending with ongoing support.
+“SoftwareSupp and their Freelancer helped us in complete software setup, starting with consulting guidelines, through more complex integrations ending with ongoing support.
 They are professional, know their area and are proactive.
 We co-operate long-term even though we have tech resources in-house.”

-Marek Zmysłowski, Co-Founder, Expansion & Partnerships
+Marek Zmysłowski, Co-Founder, Expansion & Partnerships at SunRoof

 Time of the project: 3 months